Blackfish (film): Response from trainers

-After the film's release, former SeaWorld trainer Bridgette Pirtle said the final film was "a complete '180' from what was originally presented to me."
+Upon release, former SeaWorld trainer Bridgette Pirtle said the final film was "a complete '180' from what was originally presented to me."
 In earlier statements, Pirtle praised the film's direction and supported its message.
 Mark Simmons, one of Tilikum's first trainers, believed few of his interview comments were used "because the things I said flew in the face of the movie's clear agenda.
 What I contributed did not support Gabriela or Tim Zimmerman's intent with the film."

 Michael Scarpuzzi, the vice president for zoological operations and trainer for SeaWorld San Diego, says the film uses Brancheau's death and gruesome details to "not inform the public, but, rather regrettably, because of the desire to sensationalize."
 He states, "We have altered how we care for, display and train these extraordinary animals.
 We have changed the facilities, equipment and procedures at our killer whale habitats.
 The care and educational presentation of these animals at SeaWorld has been made safer than ever.
 Does Blackfish inform its viewers of that fact?
 No, it does not."

 In January 2014, the family of the late trainer Dawn Brancheau said neither they nor the foundation named after her were affiliated with the film, and that they did not believe it accurately reflected Brancheau or her experiences.